e-gov/DHX-adapter/docs/GUIDE.md

 address-renew-timeout=*/20 * * * * ?
 ```

-All possible `dhx-application.properties` property names are described in table below.
+Possible `dhx-application.properties` property names are described in table below.
 The parameters with default value do not have to be added into proprties file (if you do not want to change the value).

 Parameter | Default value | Example value | Description